“In Karnataka JD(S) workers voted for BJP”

 The Congress and the JDS had fought the Lok Sabha elections together, but the seat sharing understanding was marred by differences between members of the two parties which had been bitter rivals before they joined hands to form government.

 "There were some differences between the two parties.
 Take Udbur for example.
-People fought like there any panchayat election.
+People fought like there any panchayat election."

 Also Read | Not retiring, will be by Rahul's side when he becomes PM, says Deve Gowda on future plans